 Oxfam India launched a campaign called Haq Banta Hai to build awareness around RTE gaps and drive full RTE implementation.
 Oxfam aimed to build an interactive scorecard with each district’s performance to promote public awareness and show Members of Parliament where their districts were falling short.

-Transform aggregated school-level data at a district level, then assigned weights to each parameter to create an overall RTE-compliance score for each of India’s 640 districts.
+Our data scientists cleaned and verified all the data, then assigned weights to each parameter to create an RTE-compliance score for each district.

 Inequality in India is rising at an alarming rate, putting the future of our country at stake.
 Education is the greatest equalizer against inequality.
 By ensuring full implementation of the RTE Act, we can achieve two things — quality education for all children and reduction in inequality.